-Jo C. Bruusgaard
+Jo Christiansen Bruusgaard

-By using a novel in vivo approach to labeling nuclei, we are investigating the number and distribution of myonuclei under varying conditions and at different stages of an animal's life.
+By using an in vivo approach to labeling nuclei, we are investigating the number and distribution of myonuclei under varying conditions and at different stages of an animal's life.
 A dye is injected into the muscle cell (See figure) and the injected cells can be identified after several weeks (inset).
 Specially engineered software is used to analyze the distribution and cytosolic domain sizes for each nucleus, and how these parameters are changed under various conditions, like denervation, training and ageing.

 Cand. scient - 1999, Research at UiO, Kristian Gundersens group.